docker-library/docs/rails/README-content.md

-# What is Ruby on Rails
+# What is Ruby on Rails?

 Ruby on Rails, often simply referred to as Rails, is an open source web application framework which runs via the Ruby programming language.
 It is a full-stack framework: it allows creating pages and applications that gather information from the web server, talk to or query the database, and render templates out of the box.
 As a result, Rails features a routing system that is independent of the web server.